 Customer Service: (800) 842-2252

 Retirement Counseling is available at USU with Ryan Peterson.

 To schedule an appointment call (800) 732-8353.

 Dates Ryan will be on campus.
-He will be at the HR building unless noted.
 Be sure to schedule an appointment:

 Visit the Fidelity website where you can update your personal information, beneficiaries and retirement investments/allocations.
 To contribute more to your retirement please turn in a Supplemental Retirement form found above.